 - The debt you have is mostly federal student loans.

-How ironic is it that the program named for teachers is so useless for teachers compared to the more generically named PSLF program?
+It’s ironic the program named for teachers is useless for most teachers compared to the more generically named PSLF program.

 Teachers looking for relief from student loans have other options available.
 Factors like what type of student loans you have and where you reside play a role in determining which programs are available to you.

 Federal Perkins Loan cancellation